sap-tutorials/Tutorials/tutorials/appstudio-sapui5-integrationcard-create/appstudio-sapui5-integrationcard-create.md

 To learn more, see the [Filters](https://sapui5.hana.ondemand.com/test-resources/sap/ui/integration/demokit/cardExplorer/webapp/index.html#/learn/features/filters) section in the Card Explorer.

-### Configure card parameters that are displayed in SAP Work Zone
+### Configure card parameters that are displayed in SAP Build Work Zone

 1. Select the `dt/configuration.js` file (in the Explorer view on the left).